Ayush10/leon/.github/ISSUE_TEMPLATE/BUG.md

 ---

 <!--
-Thanks for your interest in Leon! ❤️
+Thanks for your interest in tridev! ❤️
 Please check if there is no similar issue before creating this one.
 -->

 ### Specs

-- Leon version:
+- tridev version:
 - OS (or browser) version:
 - Node.js version:
 - Complete "npm run check" output:
 - (if using Docker) Complete "npm run docker:check" output:
-- (optional) Leon package version:
+- (optional) tridev package version:

 ### Expected Behavior